 Airport Code: MCO

-Visitors to Walt Disney World and surrounding theme parks make Orlando International Airport one of the busiest airports in the USA.
-Many regional and low-cost airlines serve MCO, including Southwest and JetBlue.
+Visitors to Walt Disney World and the surrounding theme parks make Orlando International Airport one of the busiest airports in the U.S. Many regional and low-cost airlines serve MCO, including Southwest and JetBlue.

 Airport Code: EWR

-Newark Liberty is located in New Jersey, it serves as one of New York City's three main airport hubs.
-In 2016, it underwent a $2.3 billion renovation in terminal A, which was built back in 1973, to handle the record-breaking number of passengers (which was more than 37.5 million total passengers last year).
+Although Newark Liberty is located in New Jersey, it serves as one of New York City's three main airport hubs.
+In 2016, it underwent a $2.3 billion renovation of Terminal A, which was built back in 1973, to handle the 46 million annual travelers.
 It often offers cheaper flights than its neighboring JFK and LaGuardia airports.

 Airport Code: SEA

-The locals call this airport SEA-TAC.
-In addition to being a main airport for points in the Pacific Northwest, SEA-TAC is a hub for Alaska Airlines.
-It is a convenient 20 minutes away from downtown Seattle, meaning a 20 minute drive without traffic.
+Locals call this airport SEA-TAC.
+In addition to being the main airport for points in the Pacific Northwest, SEA-TAC is a hub for Alaska Airlines.
+It is conveniently located 18 kilometers from downtown Seattle, meaning a 20 minute drive without traffic.

 Airport Code: MSP